 A class A, B, or C commercial drivers license holder loses their license for a minimum of one year if convicted of a DWI.
 And while the BAC limit in Minnesota is 0.08 for non-commercial operations, that limit is only 0.04 if driving a commercial vehicle.
 You will permanently lose your CDL if convicted of DUI for a second time.

 Being convicted of DWI may also affect your chances of securing a job in the future, considering that many trucking companies only hire drivers with zero moving violations.
-This not only improves service delivery and brand reputation but also helps to cut insurance costs.

 Contact a DUI attorney at Sheridan & Dulas, P.A.
 Today